60845650. Lord Hugh de Audley & 60845651. Iseult de Mortimer

 (S) The Quarterly Review, Gifford et. al., 1879, P184.
 (S) A Genealogical History of the Dormant, Abeyant, Forfeited, and Extinct Peerages of the British, Burke, 1866.
 (S) Magna Carta Ancestry, P617, P763.
 (S) Collections of the County of Hereford, Duncumb, 1882, P7.

 · Isolda is sometimes given as d/o her brother Edmund.
 If she is, she would not be the d/o Margaret de Fiennes, who was born in 1260.
-While Edmund is old enough to be her father [if she were born a few years later – which is possible], being educated as a clerk he would likely not have married that young, and likely did not get out of college until after 1270.
-Isolda had her 2nd son by 1289, which indicates she likely started having children by 1285.
+While Edmund is old enough to be her father [if she were born a few years later], being educated as a clerk he would likely not have married that young, and likely did not get out of college until after 1270.
+While possible, it is not a good timeline fit.